 Unless the total hours worked don’t change from day to day or week to week, the gross pay for hourly workers will fluctuate.
 This is unlike salaried employees whose gross pay is usually similar across all pay periods unless they are given other compensation like bonuses or commissions.

-Also, both types of employees should also be eligible for overtime pay if they work in excess of the normal 40-hour workweek.
-According to the US Department of Labor, unless exempt, employees must receive overtime pay for any hours that they work beyond 40 hours in a week and the overtime pay rate during that period should not be less than 1.5x their normal pay.
+Both types of employees should be eligible for overtime pay if they work more than the standard 40-hour workweek.
+As stated by the US Department of Labor, unless they are exempt, employees must be paid overtime for any hours worked over 40 in a week, and the overtime rate should be at least 1.5 times their regular pay.

 For instance, if an hourly employee works for 50 hours in a week and the hourly wage is $20 and an overtime rate of $30 then the gross wages for the week would be $1,100.
 Calculated as follows